Recommended program

 All attendees have a 1 year period in which they can lapse in their license fee payments, and then by paying the license fee they can have their license reinstated.
 If a lapse occurs for more than 1 year, attendees will be asked to re-train before being eligible to deliver the PreVenture program again.

-There are additional program costs, including the purchase of student manuals and digital screeners, all are outlined in the facilitator agreement which is provided to all potential trainees before they sign up for the training.
-As above, if you have any questions please email aus@preventureprogram.com
+Student manuals: The purchase of student manuals and digital screeners are additional to the training costs, and are outlined in the facilitator agreement which is provided to all potential trainees before they sign up for the training.
+If you have already been trained as a PreVenture facilitator, you can purchase student manuals here.
+Two free digital PASS screening questionnaires are now included with student workbook purchases.

 Benefits